NLNG, Shell, Total, others sign gas supply deals – Daily Trust

-The Nigeria LNG Limited (NLNG) has signed the first Basic 20-year term of Gas Supply Agreements (GSAs) for its plant called the NLNG Train 7.
+The Nigeria LNG Limited (NLNG) yesterday in Abuja signed the first Basic 20-year term of Gas Supply Agreements (GSAs) for its plant called the NLNG Train 7.

 The agreements were signed with the company’s Joint Venture (JV) partners for the supply of feedgas to the Train 7 plant in Bonny, Rivers state.